Certificate in Information Networking for Criminal Justice

 - JUS 305 Corporate Crime & Deviance

-- INT 680 Network Architecture and Data Communications I
+- INF 680 Network Architecture and Data Communications I

 No grade lower than a “C” will be accepted toward the certificate.
 All courses must be taken for credit.